Biobanking tissue for research

 The samples are helpful in many different projects.
 For this reason, we would like to keep the samples until we have had a chance to use them.
 We may need to store the samples for more than 20 years.

-If you change your mind, you are free to withdraw your consent at any time.
-We then dispose of any samples that we may still have in the biobank.
+If you change your mind, you can withdraw your consent at any time.
+We then dispose of any samples that we may still have in the biobank and delete any data we collected.

 How your samples and data might be used